The Biggest Early Retirement Myth

 Teardown: How to Build an Airtight Retirement Budget – The companion to the piece above.
 If you find the idea of how to calculate your whole future life overwhelming, this will walk you through it step by step.

-What It’s Like Being Retired: A Week In The Life – One of the more recent posts in the What It’s Like Being Retired.
-Includes a calendar of an actual week being me (read: lazy).
+What It’s Like Being Retired: A Week In The Life – Includes an hour by hour calendar of an actual week in the retired life.

 Life As Art: Less Is More – One of the bigger happiness boosts I’ve gotten since retiring and how to apply it in working life.